USS Radnor: U.S. Navy service, May 1918 – September 1919

 Radnor was acquired by the U.S. Navy on 11 April 1918 and commissioned at Philadelphia on 13 May.
 Assigned to the Naval Overseas Transportation Service, Radnor was utilized by the Navy as a cargo ship for the remainder of the war.

 Radnor's service began 31 May 1918 when the ship departed Philadelphia "with a full army cargo" bound for Cristóbal, Canal Zone, before proceeding via Callao, Peru, to Antofagasta, Chile, arriving 28 June.
-Later, Radnor joined two convoys to France, the first arriving at Marseilles 19 September and the second reaching Quiberon 4 January 1919.
+Later, Radnor joined two convoys to France, the first arriving at Marseille 19 September and the second reaching Quiberon 4 January 1919.

 With the war over, the foreign contingent of the American Cruiser and Transport Force withdrew, leaving the U.S. government short of the transport capacity needed to quickly repatriate the hundreds of thousands of U.S. troops stationed in France.
 Radnor consequently became one of 56 ships selected for conversion to troop transports, and was transferred to the Cruiser and Transport Force on 7 March.
 Radnor was converted to a troop transport by W. & A. Fletcher Co. at Hoboken, New Jersey, between 22 March and 22 April 1919, at a cost of $122,488, after which she had a troop-carrying capacity of 37 officers and 1,900 enlisted men, and a crew complement of 21 officers and 168 enlisted men.

 Radnor made four round trips to France, repatriating a total of 5,876 troops including fifteen sick or wounded, the last of these voyages ending 23 September.
 With this final naval assignment complete, Radnor was detached from the Cruiser and Transport Force on 24 or 25 September, and returned to control of the United States Shipping Board 24 October.